mritunjaysharma394/LMRC-Boards/README.md

 Sign in using the username and password you created.

-Add a new Board (name it like 'Notice Board' under Boards in the admin page.
+Add a new Board (name it 'Notice Board') under Boards in the admin page.

 Reload **127.0.0.1:8000**.